jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 within Docker configuration.
 Note: because these kernels will always run local to the corresponding Enterprise Gateway instance, these process proxies are of limited use.
 - `ConductorClusterProcessProxy` - is responsible for the discovery and management of kernels hosted within an IBM Spectrum Conductor cluster.
+- `SparkOperatorProcessProxy` - is responsible for the descovery and management of kernels hosted within a Kubernetes cluster but created as a SparkApplication instead of a Pod.
+The SparkApplication is a Kubernetes custom resource defined inside the project [spark-on-k8s-operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator), which makes all kinds of spark on k8s components better organized and easy to configure.

+Before you run this kernel, please ensure that spark operator is installed under a certain namespace of your Kubernetes cluster.

 You might notice that the last five process proxies do not necessarily control the *launch* of the kernel.
 This is because the native jupyter framework is utilized such that the script that is invoked by the framework is what